Satoru625/Basic-Machine-Learning/README.md

 Some simple machine learning methods for binary classification.

-Each folder jumps to R codes showing how to execute machine learning models. some hyper parameters in models are tuned so as to maximize their quality.
+Each folder jumps to R codes showing how to execute machine learning models. some hyper parameters in models are tuned so as to maximize their qualities.